rujun-shen/ANLY560-Homework2-Java/README.md

     - If it is between 70 to 79.99, it prints “C: Please try more next time!”
     - If it is 69.99 or less, it prints “F: Unfortunately you failed!”
 - homework2output.png:
   - This is an image which shows the sample output after executing the java file.
-It shows the final average grade among five grades and the letter grade along with comments.
+It shows the final average grade of the five grades and the letter grade along with comments.

 # Authors